tylerapplebaum/powershell-codesigning/README.md

 ## Potential use cases

 ### RDP File Signing
-I've used the code signing certificate to sign .rdp files in order to avoid the certificate warning.
+Use the code signing certificate generated with `New-CodeSigningCert.ps1` to sign .rdp files in order to avoid the certificate warning.
 - Create the .rdp file with all of the settings you'll need
 - Generate a certificate using `New-CodeSigningCert`
 - Get the thumbprint of the certificate you'll use to sign the .rdp file with `Get-ChildItem -Path Cert:CurrentUser\My`